standard-for-public-code/standard-for-public-code/criteria/require-review.md

 * Contributions SHOULD be reviewed by someone in a different context than the contributor.
 * Version control systems SHOULD NOT accept non-reviewed contributions in release versions.
 * Reviews SHOULD happen within two business days.
-* Reviews MAY be performed by multiple reviewers.
+* Performing reviews by multiple reviewers is OPTIONAL.

 ## Why this is important